 If maximum connections from the same user to the database are more than the defined database

 The solution is to increase

 max_user_connections that can be configured at either startup or runtime.

-First check how many maximum user connections are allowed using below command
+First, check how many maximum user connections are allowed using the below command.

 show global variables like '%connections%'